 We collect information from you in different ways.
 Our usual practice is to collect personal information directly from you.
-For example, you might send us an email to us directly or through the online form on our Website which will contain your personal information.
+For example, you might send us an email directly or through the online form on our website which will contain your personal information.

 5. How do we handle your personal information?

-- only authorised people who need to have access to your personal information will have access to it
+- ensuring only authorised people who need to have access to your personal information will have access to it.